 What Are White Fillings and How Are They Applied?

 White fillings, also known as tooth-colored fillings, are composed of tooth-colored plastics and glass, usually the same composite that is used in porcelain veneers to fix chipped teeth.
-Dr. Poole will apply the composite in layers over your cavity and then harden it into a shape that conforms to the rest of your tooth.
-At the end of the session, Dr. Poole will polish your new composite to prevent early wear and staining.
+Dr. Berry will apply the composite in layers over your cavity and then harden it into a shape that conforms to the rest of your tooth.
+At the end of the session, Dr. Berry will polish your new composite to prevent early wear and staining.

 There are many benefits of white fillings over metal amalgam fillings, including:

 - Tooth-colored material doesn’t turn black with age

 - Less sensitivity due to heat and cold

 - Effectively seals the tooth to prevent penetration of food, bacteria, and acid

 Combined, these benefits make white fillings a far superior option over metal amalgam fillings.